 Knowing what your audience is searching for is extremely valuable, it will help you when creating content for your WordPress blog.

-Let’s quickly run through the steps for using the AdWords Keyword Planner tool.
+Let’s quickly run through the steps for using the Google Ads Keyword Planner tool.

 If you want more information you can go to the following link

-- Sign into Google AdWords (if you don’t have a Google account you will need to create one, keep in mind if you use GMail you can use these credentials to sign in)
+- Sign into Google Ads (if you don’t have a Google account you will need to create one, keep in mind if you use GMail you can use these credentials to sign in)

-- Select Keyword Planner by clicking the spanner icon.
+- Select Keyword Planner by clicking Tools & Settings.

 From the results you will be able to see the different terms used to search for the keyword you typed including the average searches done per month.

-If you are planning on creating a Google AdWords campaign, you will need to also take note of the competition and suggested bid columns.
+If you are planning on creating a Google Ads campaign, the competition and suggested bid columns will also be important.

 But you only want to know what terms your audience uses so you can ignore these.

-Let’s say you wanted to do research for “web design”, you type that as your keyword.
+Let’s say you wanted to do research for “blogging”, you type that as your keyword.

-As you can see “web design” includes some of the following results:
+As you can see “blogging” includes some of the following results:

-Judging from these results, I can see that people have searched for “website design”, so I can take that keyword and do another search which will then give me the related terms for that keyword.
+Judging from these results, I can see that people have searched for “blogging”, so I can take that keyword and do another search which will then give me the related terms for that keyword.

 You can as many searches as you need, the more you do the more unique your results will be.